monterqiang/galeaspid-phylogeny/galeaspid character list.md

-##Character list of galeaspids and comments##
+**Character list of galeaspids and comments**

 [1] Median dorsal opening: (0) absent; (1) present.

-> Source references added.
+> Source references to be added.

 [2] Festooned pattern of sensory canals on dorsal surface of headshield: (0) absent; (1) present.

-> Source references added.
+> Source references to be added.

 [3] Aspidine tubercles: (0) absent; (1) present.

-> Source references added.
+> Source references to be added.

 [4] Shape of headshield: (0) trapezoid-like; (1) triangular-like; (2) oval-like; (3) armet-like; (4) fork-like.